isomerpages/imda-disg/_enterprise-compute-initiative/Cloud Service Providers.md

 </div>
 <div class="isomer-card-body">
 <div class="isomer-card-title">Oracle</div>
-<div class="isomer-card-description">Oracle empowers enterprises to harness the full potential of AI with enterprise-grade
+<div class="isomer-card-description">The Oracle ECI program will empower enterprises to harness the full potential
-data security, scalability, and performance.
-Integrated directly into Oracle Cloud Infrastructure (OCI) and business application.</div>
+of AI with enterprise-grade data security, scalability, and performance.
+Companies can advance their AI journeys, rapidly deploy, manage, and scale AI-driven solutions to innovate confidently and drive business results.</div>
 <div class="isomer-card-link">Oracle ECI Program</div>
 </div>
 </a>